 - Place holds on items free of charge,

 - Borrow most items free of charge.
-There are charges for borrowing bestsellers, CDs, DVDs and tapes from the adult collection.
+There are charges for borrowing bestsellers, CDs, and DVDs from the adult collection.

 Youth living in adjacent district council areas (Hurunui, Selwyn and Waimakariri) may be subsidised to receive the same borrowing privileges for print and audio-visual items as CCC youth members, subject to funding.
 Gammack Trust funding has been available to subsidise borrowing for youth residing in these areas in some financial years, but this is reviewed regularly.

-- Borrow books, magazines, talking books, videos, tapes, DVDs and CDs from the general collection free of charge,
+- Borrow books, magazines, talking books, DVDs and CDs from the general collection free of charge,

 - Borrow most items for up to six weeks,